IndyV/sharextended.rs/README.md

 cargo clippy --fix -- -W clippy::pedantic -W clippy::nursery -W clippy::unwrap_used -W clippy::expect_used
 ```

 For now I omit the `clippy::unwrap_used`.
 It's not great to use unwrap as often as I do, but I use it for getting things working.
-I'm sure I'll get better at error handling in the future.
+I'm sure I'll get better at making use of `Option` and `Result` in the future.

 I tried to store the static strings in the `Cargo.toml`, but I figured it's not meant to live outside the code.
 Also tried to resolve `%USERPROFILE%` in the code but solved it with the `directories` crate.